Updated: Apr 30

 THWARTED SHRINKAGE CONCRETE

-These kinds of mixes are designed to thwart the natural concrete tendency to shrink, due to the lack of internal tension, that begins when the water laying into the capillary porousness starts to evaporate.
+These kinds of mixes are designed to thwart the natural concrete tendency to shrink, due to internal tension, related with the water laying into the capillary porousness.
 The result is a sort of “self-curing” concrete that minimize hygrometric shrinkage (read my post “Concrete shrinkage part 2”).
 All kind of structure can be realized with this specific concrete, especially the horizontal ones.

 COMPENSATED SHRINKAGE CONCRETE

 The situation here is quite similar to the previous one, meaning the final goal is the same: reducing hygrometric shrinkage.
 But this time the goal is reached by adding expanding admixtures.
 It is quite a thin equilibrium, the one the mix-designer has to reach, because he has to equalize the shrinkage in absolute value with the same expansion value focusing at the same time on timing, since the expansion has to be developed before the shrinkage process starts.

 Normal concrete cannot be casted underwater because it will be immediately washed-out.
 These family of mixes are absolutely more cohesive and viscous than regular ones and while keeping their results in terms of strength performance and workability, they can easily be casted underwater even by means of concrete pumps.
 More about Underwater casting concrete in the related post.